AichaNT/nlp25_project_gr2/README.md

 ## Repository
 Apart from the files mentioned, the repository also contain:
-- `data`: the DaN+ data used and the Middle Eastern named entities used for data augmentation
+- `data`: The DaN+ data used and the Middle Eastern named entities used for data augmentation.
-- `scripts`: the scripts used for data preprocessing, data augmentation, model training, and evaluation
+- `scripts`: The scripts used for data preprocessing, data augmentation, model training, and evaluation.
-- `eda.ipynb`: the exploratory data analysis including label distribution, frequency of -part and -deriv, etc.
+- `eda.ipynb`: The exploratory data analysis including label distribution, frequency of -part and -deriv, etc.

 ## Authors